 “EDP” means, for the Facility, the electricity delivery point as set forth in the Interconnection Agreement.

-“Electric Hourly Quantity” means, 36 MWs per Hour.

-“Electricity” means firm electric energy meeting the character and quality required at each EDP, capacity, and automatic generating control, operating reserves, replacement reserves, voltage support, reactive power, and black starts, and any and all similar or related services capable of being provided from time to time from the Facility, to the extent commonly sold or salable (or used or usable) in the electric power or transmission industry from time to time.
+“ “Electricity” means firm electric energy meeting the character and quality required at each EDP, capacity, and automatic generating control, operating reserves, replacement reserves, voltage support, reactive power, and black starts, and any and all similar or related services capable of being provided from time to time from the Facility, to the extent commonly sold or salable (or used or usable) in the electric power or transmission industry from time to time.

-“Electric Metering Equipment” means electric meters and associated equipment including metering transformers and meters for measuring instantaneous demand (in kW), energy usage (in kWh’s), and reactive volt-ampere hours, including check meters, if any, used at the Facility in determining the amount of Electricity delivered by Operator at each EDP, but shall not include any check meters that Owner or Power Purchaser may install, own, and maintain.
+“Electric Metering Equipment” means electric meters and associated equipment including metering transformers and meters for measuring instantaneous demand (in kW), energy usage (in kWh), and reactive volt-ampere hours, including check meters, if any, used at the Facility in determining the amount of Electricity delivered by Operator at each EDP, but shall not include any check meters that Owner or Power Purchaser may install, own, and maintain.

 “Effective Date” means the date of this Agreement.

 “Emergency” means any situation which is likely to impose an immediate threat of injury to any individual or material damage or material economic loss to all or any part of a Facility or to any other property located at the Site for that Facility.

+“EPT” means prevailing local time in the Eastern time zone.

-“Excused Quantity” means for each Applicable Period, the quantity of Dispatched Electricity (in Mwh’s) for the Facility not delivered by Operator during the Applicable Period due to (x) the occurrence of a Force Majeure Event preventing the delivery by Operator of Electricity from the Facility or (y) Owner’s failure to deliver Coal in the amounts required at the Facility in that Applicable Period.
+“Excused Quantity” means for each Applicable Period, the quantity of Dispatched Electricity (in MWh) for the Facility not delivered by Operator during the Applicable Period due to (x) the occurrence of a Force Majeure Event preventing the delivery by Operator of Electricity from the Facility or (y) Owner’s failure to deliver Coal in the amounts required at the Facility in that Applicable Period.

-“Expiration Date” shall have the meaning set forth in Section 2.2 of this Agreement.
+“Expiration Time” shall have the meaning set forth in Section 2.2 of this Agreement.

 “Facility” means the power generation facility described in Schedule 1 and all energy producing equipment and its auxiliary equipment, fuel storage, and handling facilities and equipment, electrical transformers, interconnection facilities, and metering facilities, as may be required for receipt of Coal and for delivery of Electricity, and all other improvements related to the power station and located on the Site of each such Facility.